BestTimesToVisit.com Logo

 Intramuros' Walls at Sunset

-Walk Intramuros' ancient walls as the sun dips below the horizon, painting the sky in fiery hues.
-The historic atmosphere is magical at this time, and you'll capture stunning photos.
-Consider a guided tour to learn about the area's rich history.
+Walk the ancient walls of Intramuros as the sun dips below the horizon, painting the sky in fiery hues.
+The air is alive with the sounds of the city, and you'll catch glimpses of daily life unfolding within the historic walls.
+For a truly special experience, join a guided sunset tour that includes stories of Intramuros' rich history.

 Binondo Food Crawl: A Culinary Adventure